rwjblue/ember-holy-futuristic-template-namespacing-batman-codemod/README.md

 To run a specific codemod from this project, you would run the following:

 ```
-npx ember-holy-futuristic-template-namespacing-batman-sigil-change-codemod <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
+npx ember-holy-futuristic-template-namespacing-batman-sigil-change-codemod path/of/files/ or/some**/*glob.js

 # or

 yarn global add ember-holy-futuristic-template-namespacing-batman-sigil-change-codemod
-ember-holy-futuristic-template-namespacing-batman-sigil-change-codemod <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
+ember-holy-futuristic-template-namespacing-batman-sigil-change-codemod path/of/files/ or/some**/*glob.js
 ```

 ## Transforms